 - Decorations attached to light fixtures, sprinklers, smoke detectors, etc.

 The Fairmont State University/Pierpont Community & Technical College campus is tobacco and smoke-free.
 Tobacco related products according to the Board Policy #60 is considered to be the following: Cigarettes, e-cigs, chewing tobacco, dip, pipes, cigars, cigarillos, hookah, water pipe smoking, snus, and snuff.
 No smoking or use of any tobacco is permitted in any area of the residential facility, including residents' rooms.
 All use of tobacco or any related product listed above must be done away from campus.

 Residence halls are closed during all vacation periods and rooms must be vacated following the last meal served by the Dining Hall.
 All residents must vacate the halls during the Thanksgiving, Christmas and Spring Breaks.
 This includes all students in practicum/internships and student teachers.
 Refer to the Residence Life calendar for detailed hall closing and opening information.
 Break housing is available for students, at an additional costs, who require extended housing.
 They need to speak with the Residence Life Office or their Residence Director for additional information.

 Room assignments are for one academic year only–August through May.
-Students currently living in the residence halls must re-apply with the required deposit for each academic year.
+Students currently living in the residence halls must re-apply for each academic year.
 All applicants are considered on a first come, first served basis.
-Current residents are encouraged to apply by January 31st each year for early consideration for housing for the next year.
+Current residents are encouraged to apply as early as possible each year for early consideration for housing for the next year.